From Generic to Iconic: How to Trademark Descriptive Brand Names.

 1. Duration of Use: The longer a term has been consistently used in commerce, the more likely it is to have acquired distinctiveness.

 2. Extent of Use: Widespread and consistent use of the term in advertising, marketing materials, and on products or services strengthens the case for acquired distinctiveness.
+Generally the USPTO wants to see you operating for 5 years.

 3. Advertising and Promotion: Significant investments in advertising and promotional activities that focus on the term as a brand identifier can demonstrate consumer recognition.